Nut vs Bolt: Types, and Differences with Screws and Rivets

 Hex nuts are named for their hexagonal shape, featuring six equal sides and angles.
 This design allows them to be easily tightened or loosened using tools such as wrenches or screwdrivers.
 Hex nuts are suitable for fastening most mechanical components and equipment, capable of withstanding high pressures without deformation or damage.

-4.Wing nuts
+4.Wing Nuts

 Wing nuts